lauren-montigue/Coding-Project-Portfolio/MST-TSP-GeoPathSolver/README.md

 # **MST TSP Geopath Solver**

 ## **Overview**
+The vertices in this project are uniquely categorized into main campus, medical campus, or border locations, introducing an additional adjacency constraint.
+While vertices within the same category are considered directly connected, connections between main and medical campuses must go through border locations.
 The MST-TSP OptTSP project explores three key algorithms to solve and optimize the Traveling Salesperson Problem (TSP):

 1. **MST**: Uses a Minimum Spanning Tree (MST) to approximate TSP solutions.
 2. **FASTTSP**: Constructs a near-optimal TSP solution using a heuristic insertion method.